Rent Choice Assist Trial

 - landlord or real estate agent.

-If a Rent Choice Assist client does not inform FACS about changes to their household or household income, the household may be provided with an incorrect subsidy amount.
-In some cases, this may result in the client owing money to FACS or their subsidy being ended.
+If a Rent Choice Assist client does not inform DCJ about changes to their household or household income, the household may be provided with an incorrect subsidy amount.
+In some cases, this may result in the client owing money to DCJ or their subsidy being ended.

 12. Income Eligibility for Rent Choice Assist Trial